 Note

 💡 Tip: You don’t always have to be productive.
-Take a few days off or turn on vacation mode to protect your streaks while you’re away.
+Take a few days off or turn on vacation mode to balance work and life and protect your streaks while you’re away.

 Karma points are awarded to you as you complete tasks in Todoist.
 They’re the yin and yang of productivity: A little recognition for completing your tasks and a push to keep going and not break your streak.
 As you gain points, you’ll earn higher Karma levels and maybe one day join the ranks of the Todoist Enlightened. 😇